thomd/mad-pages/tmux.md

 # tmux(1)

+Keybindings

 - create horizontal panes with `ctrl-b %`
-- create vertical panes with "
+- create vertical panes with `ctrl-b "`

-show pane numbers with q
+- show pane numbers with `ctrl-b q`
-cycle through panes with o
+- cycle through panes with `ctrl-b o`
-break panes into windows with ! create new window with c choose a window with w select next / previous window with n / p
+- break panes into windows with `ctrl-b !`
+- create new window with `ctrl-b c`
+- choose a window with `ctrl-b w`
+- select next / previous window with `ctrl-b n` / `ctrl-b p`